Concrete Overlay Warranty & Maintenance in Texas

 Our Service Warranty

 Texas Premier Coat Resurfacing provides a 7-year service warranty on labor and materials for delamination or peeling of Quartz Coat.
-Labor for warranty repairs is not included.
-Normal substrate movement can cause cracking along expansion joints or in the underlying surface; those cracks are not covered.
-Damage caused by others, acts of God, earthquakes, or ground movement voids remaining coverage.
+However, labor for warranty repairs is not included.
+Normal substrate movement can cause cracking along expansion joints or in the underlying surface, and those cracks are not covered.
+In addition, damage caused by others, acts of God, earthquakes, or ground movement voids remaining coverage.
 The buyer may cancel the transaction by midnight of the third business day after signing, as stated in the notice of cancellation.
-All work is performed to standard industry practices, and any alterations from approved specifications may incur additional cost.
+All work follows standard industry practices, and any alterations from approved specifications may incur additional cost.

 First 30 Days: Initial Care

-• Foot traffic: Avoid walking on the surface for the first 24–48 hours so joints and sealants can set properly.
-If joint mastic is accidentally tracked, clean fresh material with mineral spirits, then rinse; cured overrun can be shaved carefully with a fine blade.
+- Foot traffic — avoid walking on the surface for the first 24–48 hours so joints and sealants can set properly.
+If joint mastic is accidentally tracked, clean fresh material with mineral spirits and rinse.
+Cured overrun can be shaved carefully with a fine blade.

-• Heavy loads: For roughly the first week and through the first month, the surface continues to harden.
-Use special caution, moving heavy furniture, or dragging sharp items.
-If something must be moved, lift and set rather than drag.
+- Heavy loads — for roughly the first week and through the first month, the surface continues to harden.
+As a result, use special caution when moving heavy furniture or sharp items.
+Always lift and set rather than drag.

 Routine Cleaning

-• General soil: Rinse with a garden hose or use a low-pressure wash.
+- General soil — rinse with a garden hose or use a low-pressure wash.
 For residue, use dish soap and a medium nylon bristle broom, then rinse thoroughly.
-Keep pressure washers at ≤1500 psi and at a safe distance to avoid stripping sealer or color.
+Keep pressure washers at 1,500 psi or below to avoid stripping sealer or color.

-• Stains: Treat early.
-Tar or sap can be spot-treated with products like Goo Gone or Dissolves-It, then rinsed.
-Tire marks can be addressed with driveway cleaners or degreasers.
-Rinse well.
+- Stains — treat early.
+Tar or sap can be spot-treated with products like Goo Gone, then rinsed.
+Tire marks respond well to driveway cleaners or degreasers.
+Rinse thoroughly after any treatment.

-• Hard water deposits: Avoid plastic mats that trap moisture.
-If deposits appear, products like Lime Away may help; test a small area first.
+- Hard water deposits — avoid plastic mats that trap moisture.
+If deposits appear, products like Lime Away may help.
+Always test a small area first.

 Joints & Mastic